Vernon Coleman: Writing and media appearances

-AIDS denial

-Writing for The Sun newspaper in 1989, Coleman denied that AIDS was a significant risk to the heterosexual community.
-He later claimed AIDS is a hoax, writing, "it is now my considered view that the disease we know as AIDS probably doesn't exist and has never existed".
-Such claims have been rejected by the medical community.
+Medical misinformation

 On 17 November 1989, The Sun published an article under the headline "Straight sex cannot give you AIDS—official", claiming "the killer disease AIDS can only be caught by homosexuals, bisexuals, junkies or anyone who has received a tainted blood transfusion".
 The following day, Coleman supported The Sun's claims with an article under the headline "AIDS—The hoax of the century", similarly claiming AIDS was not a significant risk to heterosexuals, that medical companies, doctors and condom manufacturers were conspiring to scare the public and had vested interests in profiteering from public service announcements, and that moral campaigners were attempting to frighten young people into celibacy to establish traditional family values.
 Coleman also claimed gay activists were "worried that once it was widely known that AIDS was not a major threat to heterosexuals, then funds for AIDS research would fall".
 Journalist David Randall argued in The Universal Journalist that the story was one of the worst cases of journalistic malpractice in recent history.